usysrc/AoC/README.md

 # AoC
-My Advent of Code 🎅 entries
+Some Advent of Code 🎅 entries

 https://adventofcode.com/